 This article does not deal with privacy generally, only privacy as it relates to healthcare.

 You can read about the top risks related to privacy in a previous article.
 They apply equally to the healthcare industry.
 One example is the nurse.
 All over the world, people are particularly concerned about their privacy when it comes to health-related personal information.
 They want it to be confidential.
 Thinking of myself for example, Discovery Health knows everything about me.
 How many push-ups I can do, how short my hamstrings are, how many times and how often I fly, and what groceries I buy.
 It is important to me that I trust Discovery Health to look after that information that is very personal to me.
-If they do not protect my personal information and loose my trust, I will seriously consider moving to an organisation that I do trust.
+If they do not protect my personal information and lose my trust, I will seriously consider moving to an organisation that I do trust.

 The most important laws that relate to privacy and healthcare